The Oogieloves in the Big Balloon Adventure

-The Oogieloves in the Big Balloon Adventure (also referred to as The Oogieloves) is a 2012 American interactive educational children's musical adventure comedy film based loosely on the children's television series My Bedbugs by Alex Greene and Carol Sweeney.
+The Oogieloves in the Big Balloon Adventure (also referred to as The Oogieloves) is a 2012 American interactive educational children's musical adventure fantasy comedy film loosely based on the children's television series My Bedbugs by Alex Greene and Carol Sweeney.

 It features the voice talents of Malerie Grady, Stephanie Renz and Misty Miller as the three Oogieloves and also stars Toni Braxton, Cloris Leachman, Christopher Lloyd, Chazz Palminteri, Cary Elwes and Jaime Pressly.

 Marketed as an "interactive film", The Oogieloves encourages the viewers to sing and dance along.
 The film was theatrically released on August 29, 2012 by Kenn Viselman Presents and Freestyle Releasing and received mostly negative reviews from critics.
-It earned $1,065,907 on a budget of $20 million, making it a huge box office bomb.
+It earned $1,065,907 on a budget of $20 million, making it a critical and commercial failure.
 The film was nominated for Worst Picture and Worst Screen Ensemble at the 33rd Golden Raspberry Awards, but lost both to The Twilight Saga: Breaking Dawn – Part 2.
 The film was released on DVD on February 5, 2013.

 Plot

-The film opens with an introduction that explains the interactive nature of the movie and introduces the Oogieloves, Goobie, Zoozie, and Toofie.
+The film begins with an introduction that highlights its interactive aspect and introduces the Oogieloves: Goobie, Zoozie, and Toofie.
 The Oogieloves wake to prepare a surprise birthday party for their living pillow Schluufy, with the aid of magical window Windy Window, vacuum cleaner J. Edgar and fish Ruffy.
 However, J. Edgar accidentally releases the five magical balloons they bought for the party, so the Oogieloves set out to retrieve them.

-The first balloon is found at the treehouse home of Dotty Rounder (Cloris Leachman) who is obsessed with circles and polka dots, and her granddaughter Jubilee (Kylie Dakota), who is obsessed with squares.
-The second is found at the milkshake cafe of Milky Marvin (Chazz Palminteri), who is holding a milkshake contest to win the second balloon in which the Oogieloves and their pet fish participate.
-The third balloon is found in possession of Rosalie Rosebud (Toni Braxton), a pop singer who denies her allergy to roses.
-The fourth balloon is by the truck of Bobby Wobbly (Cary Elwes), a cowboy with an unusual walk.
-The last balloon is found on top of a windmill, where the Oogieloves retrieve it with the help of Lola and Lero Sombrero (Jaime Pressly and Christopher Lloyd), who ride a giant flying sombrero.
+The first balloon is found at the treehouse home of Dotty Rounder, who is obsessed with circles and polka dots, and her granddaughter Jubilee, who is obsessed with squares.
+The second is found at the milkshake cafe of Milky Marvin, who is holding a milkshake contest to win the second balloon in which the Oogieloves and their pet fish participate.
+The third balloon is found in possession of Rosalie Rosebud, a pop singer who denies her allergy to roses.
+The fourth balloon is by the truck of Bobby Wobbly, a cowboy with an unusual walk.
+The last balloon is found on top of a windmill, where the Oogieloves retrieve it with the help of Lola and Lero Sombrero, who ride a giant flying sombrero.

 Just before they reach home with all the balloons, the Oogieloves accidentally release them again but blow kisses to persuade them to return.
 They then hold the surprise party for Schluufy, who did not wake until just before their return.